 But they didn't.

-use they didn't know their enemy.
+And that was because they didn't know their enemy.

 Now the common analogy is to compare the AMPTP with sharks, but that's not entirely accurate.
 Sharks are remorseless, thoughtless, killing machines that consume all that get in their way, but they also have to be constantly moving forward.
 Forward motion requires forward thinking, and that's actually quite rare in Hollywood.